Create a Validation Rule

 Before you set up the validation rule, it’s necessary to create a custom field, Delivery Schedule Date.

-- Click the setup cog and select Setup.
+- Click the gear icon and select Setup.

 - Click the Object Manager tab.